MattSurabian/pact/README.md

 ### Asymmetric and Symmetric Crypto!?
 Yes, but they are not used on top of one another.
 Unlike PGP, Pact does not rely on RSA or DSA public-key crypto.
 Instead, Pact uses [NaCl](http://nacl.cr.yp.to/), a more modern approach to public-key cryptography with secure keys that are only 32 bytes long.
-NaCl's simplicity and security come with a price.
+NaCl's simplicity and security come at a price.
 Multiple party decryption of a single ciphertext is not possible without shared keys.
 Instead, new cipher text must be created for each individual with which a user intends to communicate.